Amigoliath/Slidikins-Strenuous-Skyrim/Installation Guide.md

 - **Main Files:** Sensible Bribes

 ## 3.27 Assorted Plugins
-I use all of the mods listed in [TPF’s corresponding section](https://thephoenixflavour.com/tpf/mod-installation/assorted-plugins/) with the exception of:
+I use all of the mods listed in [TPF’s corresponding section](https://thephoenixflavour.com/tpf/mod-installation/assorted-plugins/).

-**Disable Follower Collision** - Getting stuck behind a follower in a hallway or door can be frustrating, but I don’t like the ability to phase through them at one’s convenience.

 I’ve added the following mods to this section: